Reimbursement Of Travel Expenses

 - Travel and/or living expenses paid for short-term employees are forms of taxable income.

 - Portions of relocation expenses for long-term employees may not be covered under ‘qualified’ moving expenses.
-Contact a VISIT international tax advisor for assistance is determining whether such payments are taxable.
+Contact the ITO for assistance is determining whether such payments are taxable.